openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-requirements.rst

 CPU requirements
 ~~~~~~~~~~~~~~~~

-Compute hosts have multi-core processors that have `hardware-assisted
+* Compute hosts with multi-core processors that have `hardware-assisted
   virtualization extensions`_ available.
-These extensions provide a significant
+These extensions provide a
-performance boost and improve security in virtualized environments.
+  significant performance boost and improve security in virtualized
+  environments.

-Infrastructure hosts have multi-core processors for best
+* Infrastructure hosts with multi-core processors for best
   performance.
-Some services, such as MySQL, greatly benefit from additional CPU
+Some services, such as MySQL, greatly benefit from additional
-cores and other technologies, such as `Hyper-threading`_.
+  CPU cores and other technologies, such as `Hyper-threading`_.

 .. _hardware-assisted virtualization extensions: https://en.wikipedia.org/wiki/Hardware-assisted_virtualization
 .. _Hyper-threading: https://en.wikipedia.org/wiki/Hyper-threading